 DOJ's Criminal Division Fraud Section Health Care Fraud Unit is the principal federal prosecutor for criminal health care fraud.
 Created in 2007 to operate the Medicare Fraud Strike Force, the Unit prosecutes complex criminal health care fraud cases nationally.
 DOJ's Civil Division Commercial Litigation Branch Fraud Section handles civil FCA litigation.

-The four U.S. Attorney's Offices in Georgia — Eastern District of Georgia (Augusta-based), Northern District of Georgia (Atlanta-based), Middle District of Georgia (Macon-based), Southern District of Georgia (Savannah-based) — also prosecute Medicare fraud cases independently and in coordination with the Health Care Fraud Unit.
+Georgia's three U.S. Attorney's Offices, the Northern District of Georgia (Atlanta-based), the Middle District of Georgia (Macon-based), and the Southern District of Georgia (Savannah-based), also prosecute Medicare fraud cases independently and in coordination with the Health Care Fraud Unit.

 Medicare Fraud Strike Force